Opportunity-Holding/Dynamit/README.md

 ## See also

-Dynamit is used by [RESTar](https://github.com/Mopedo/Home/tree/master/RESTar), a package developed by Mopedo to help create powerful RESTful web services on the Starcounter system.
+Dynamit is used by [RESTar](https://github.com/Mopedo/Home/tree/master/RESTar), a package developed by Mopedo to help create powerful RESTful web services for Starcounter applications.
 Using RESTar, REST clients can insert arbitrary data into `DDictionary` objects.